scalar-labs/scalardb/docs/storage-abstraction.md

 }
 ```

-Note that the `transaction` field is set to `false`, which indicates you use this table with the storage abstraction.
+Note that the `transaction` field is set to `false`, which indicates you use this table with the Storage API.

 To apply the schema, download the Schema Loader that matches the version you use from [scalardb releases](https://github.com/scalar-labs/scalardb/releases), and run the following command to load the schema.